drserafin/cpp-learning-journey/README.md

 The operating system loads the executable into memory.
 The computer's processor executes the machine code instructions.

+This process transforms human readable code into a runnable program on a computer.

 Replit is also an amazing online IDE that supports various programming languages.